bbaum11/internship2025_stuff/airgap_deployment/airgap_deployment.md

 ## Installing k3s
+**note that none of the pods will be able to be installed and started until a CNI is installed**
 1. download the k3s binary and installation script `curl -L -O http://<SERVER_IP>/path/to/file`
 2. change the binary ownership to root, move it to /usr/local/bin, and change the SELinux permissions